LookasOk/myMiniFramework/README.md

 28. enterEmailField.sendKeys("Your email");
 29. passwordField.sendKeys("Your password");
 ```
 At the moment there is a valid api key saved at src/test/java/utils/testData/apiKey.txt.
-How ever if the api key doesn't work
+However if the api key doesn't work
 a new one will be generated and saved to apiKey.txt after running TestGenerateApiKey.java.
-Newly created key wont't work
+A newly created key wont't work
 for some time (up to 10 minutes).
 While api key at apiKey.txt is not active tests: TestApi.java and TestReturnedJsonBody.java will fail.